How Are Driverless Cars Reshaping CRE?

 Derhake: The higher commute tolerance levels will most greatly impact office and residential sectors.
 Prime real estate locations may be redefined and expansion into secondary, tertiary markets and exurbs may increase.

-What will be the financial impact driverless care will have on CRE development?
+What will be the financial impact driverless cars will have on CRE development?

 Derhake: On the positive side, driverless cars will create opportunities to build and some developers will capitalize on this.
 Others will flat out get lucky.
 On the downside, some owners will be on the wrong side of obsolescence and development opportunities.